-- (1) an ADF member's service background - (2) the likely career management implications of potential punishments. - b.
+- (1) the convicted person's service background - (2) the likely career management implications of potential punishments. - b.
 Defence counsel are best placed to: - (1) provide information specific to the convicted person - (2) make submissions on the personal consequences of potential punishments.

-4. Without limiting the material that either counsel may put forward, it is expected that counsel will assist the tribunal as follows:
+4. Without limiting the material that either counsel may put forward, both the prosecution and defence should file and tender as exhibits all material to be relied upon before submissions on sentence are made.
+It is expected that counsel will assist the tribunal as follows: